KohaILS/koha-manual-zh-cn/source/images.rst

 				:alt: Creating a circulation rule for a parent item type
 .. |image1512| image:: images/admin/patroncirc/parentchilditemtyperule.png
 				:alt: Circulation rules table with a rule for DVDs for which the maximum is 5 checkouts and a rule for Blu-ray (child of DVD) for which the maximum is 2 checkouts
+.. |image1513| image:: images/tools/qotd/quotesinstaff.png
+				:alt: A quote of the day block under the news blocks on the main page of the staff interface
+.. |image1514| image:: images/tools/qotd/qotdeditor.png
+				:alt: Main page of the quote of the day editor